How Does Imagination And Color Shape My World? How Does Our Community And Garden Grow?

 Nursery is the beginning of a child’s Far Brook journey where friendship, community, understanding and love of school are fostered through a broad range of intentional and open-ended learning and play experiences.

 Math is naturally woven into the fabric of the entire Nursery curriculum.
 Each day students use meaningful numbers to make mathematical connections.
 The child’s daily math experiences begin at arrival when they answer the “question of the day” making mathematical meaning based on real-life situations.
 Our goal is to have children develop a broad understanding of a variety of ways to think and talk about math facilitated by hands-on experiences.
 Hands-on math experiences allow students to fully understand mathematical concepts, such as sorting, rote and meaningful counting with one to one correspondence, making comparisons, estimating, patterning, measuring, and deriving logical conclusions.
 In addition to these hands-on experiences, Nursery 4s students begin to routinely document their knowledge of these topics through intentional recording and dynamic class discussions with teachers and peers.

-In Nursery 4s, students explore the themes of seasonal change, plants and seeds, garbage and recycling, and physical science concepts such as ice, water and bubbles, all using their five senses.
+In Nursery 4s, students explore the themes of seasonal change, plants and seeds, and the connection between garbage, recycling, composting, and gardening, all using their five senses.
 The students explore through hands-on activities and time outdoors, making careful observations and sharing their thinking through drawing, making and finding creative ways to express their understanding of the world.
 Often a story (fiction and/or non-fiction) at the beginning of class gives us a jumpstart into connecting our observations and ideas to real life experiences.
+We spend time planting, observing, and nurturing our greenhouse garden throughout the year, ultimately tasting and experiencing what we have grown in the spring.